Lower GI X-ray

 - What are the benefits vs. risks?

-- What are the limitations of Lower GI Tract Radiography?
+- What are the limitations of a lower GI X-ray?

 Lower gastrointestinal (GI) tract radiography, also called a lower GI or barium enema, is an x-ray examination of the large intestine, also known as the colon.
 This examination evaluates the right or ascending colon, the transverse colon, the left or descending colon, the sigmoid colon and the rectum.
 The appendix and a portion of the distal small intestine may also be included.